 Sober Home services are only available to ATR participants within the five areas that ATR operates:

 - Placement into a MASH Certified Sober Home by an ATR Housing Coordinator

 - Up to 5 months of rent paid (by check) to a MASH Certified Sober Home.
 The checks will be paid weekly.

-- Long term housing planning
+- Long term housing and employment supports

 WHO IS ELIGIBLE?